DanielleDaly/Milestone-Project-2/README.md

 - Finally, the game rules show the possible outcomes of a round based on the choices of the user and computer.

 **As a user I would like to choose an option to participate in the game.**
-- The user can participate in the game by selecting on of the Rock, Paper, Scissors, Lizard or Spock buttons.
+- The user can participate in the game by selecting one of the Rock, Paper, Scissors, Lizard or Spock buttons.
 - When the user makes a selection, the computer's choice is randomly selected from the array of possible choices (Rock, Paper, Scissors, Lizard, Spock).
 - The choices are compared based on the criteria outlined in the game rules in order to determine the winner of the round.

 **As a user I would like to see my choice and the computer's choice for the round clearly displayed.**
 - When the user makes a choice from the Rock, Paper, Scissors, Lizard and Spock options, their choice is shown in a larger circle above the options.
 - The image shown in the larger circle is the same image as what the user has just clicked on, to remove any confusion as to what their choice was.
-- The positioning of the user's choice and the computer's choice are intentionally beliw their respective scores which are located at the top of the game area.
+- The positioning of the user's choice and the computer's choice are intentionally below their respective scores which are located at the top of the game area.

 **As a user I would like to see who has won the current game round**
 - Below the user's and computer's choices a textual explanation is displayed with the criteria of how the round was won as well as who won the round.
 For example "Scissors Cuts Paper.
 You Win!".